ruitaiS/capstone-2/README.md

 <img src="/chess/graphs/final_hybrid_2.png" align="center" alt="Final Hybrid Model"
 	title="Final Hybrid Model"/>

-I repeated with several seed values to create the holdout / training split.
+I tried with several seed values to create the holdout / training split.
 The above is the test repeated with `set.seed(100)`.
 ECO Winner consistently outperforms the other hybrid models in most cases, but the threshold value derived from the test set does not always fall within the optimum range.
 With different seed values, we do see regular occurrences where there is a window at which it is beneficial to switch prediction rules, but the position of this window shifts depending on the seed value.

 The shift is so significant that cross validation would not have helped to alleviate this issue.
 Even if we ran the test several times with different splits, we still need to average down to one threshold value, and there is no guarantee that it would fall within the window.
 I believe the only way to overcome this is with a larger dataset, where the position of the window is less sensitive to changes in seed value.
 This way we would have confidence that the range in which to switch prediction rules is consistent across the training and test sets, and we would have a better idea of where to set the threshold value.
 Additional testing with a larger dataset is necessary to verify this theory.